Humidity For Monstera: 5 Ways To Increase The Moisture

 Humidity For Tropical Monstera

-Unfortunately, you can not compare your house to the lush tropical forest.
-Your home may not have as high humidity as you want.
+The ideal humidity environment for Monstera plants is in the range of 40% to 60%.
+Unfortunately, you cannot compare your house to a lush tropical forest.
+Your home may not have as much humidity as you want.

-On the other hand, water might condensate on your tropical plants if there is too much moisture with the limited evaporation.
+On the other hand, water might condense on your tropical plants if there is too much moisture with limited evaporation.
 Without adequate ventilation, this can raise the danger of fungus and rot.

 Monstera deliciosa plant in a pot – Monstera deliciosa humidity